yandex/odyssey/docs/configuration/rules.md

 ### Performance

-In benchmarks, the cache reduces per-query overhead from ~0.23 us to ~0.07 us (~3.2x speedup) with a 100% hit rate on typical workloads where the same queries repeat.
+In benchmarks, the cache reduces per-query overhead from ~0.21 us to ~0.07 us (~3x speedup) with a 100% hit rate on typical workloads where the same queries repeat.
+Both blacklist and whitelist modes show identical performance characteristics.
 See `test/benchmark-sql-guard/results.txt` for details.

 Requires `sql_guard` to be set to "blacklist" or "whitelist", and `sql_guard_regex` to be configured.